 Feete of a beare, a Lions throte she had.

-gauegave to hir his power.
+The mightie Dragon gauegave to hir his power.

 One of hir heads yet there I did espie,

-aloude:aloude.
+One cride aloude:aloude.
 What one is like (quod he)

 This honoured Dragon, or may him withstande?

-came a sauagesavage beast,
+And then came from the sea a sauagesavage beast,

 With Dragons speche, and shewde his force by fire,